The Lieutenant Governor

 Canada's system of government is a constitutional monarchy.
 It is a parliamentary system of government based on the

 Westminster tradition.
-The Canadian monarch is the same person as the British monarch, Queen Elizabeth II.
-She is Queen of Canada and the constitutional head of state of Canada.
-The Governor General represents the Queen in Canada at the federal level.
-Lieutenant Governors are the Queen's representatives in each province and are appointed by the Governor in Council (the federal Cabinet).
+The Canadian monarch is the same person as the British monarch, King Charles III.
+He is King of Canada and the constitutional head of state of Canada.
+The Governor General represents the King in Canada at the federal level.
+Lieutenant Governors are the King's representatives in each province.
+They are appointed by the Governor General through an Order-in-Council that is proposed by the Prime Minister and approved by the federal

 The Lieutenant Governor usually acts on the advice of the Premier, although there are occasions when the Lieutenant Governor may refuse to act on this advice.
 There are several examples of this happening throughout Canadian history with two of the most significant being: